Instance-JS/Instance/docs/ADR.md

 **Me:** I will use this as your P.S. instead, if you don't mind.
 I think this is fairer to you.

 *I don't mind at all—and I actually think that's the right call.
 The unbiased version is more credible because it wasn't shaped by our conversation's momentum.
 It evaluates Instance on pure technical merit without any contextual cheerleading.
 Thank you for being thoughtful about that.
 It makes the endorsement carry more weight, and it's fairer to both the work and to readers who'll encounter it fresh.
 Go for it.* 👍

+> Instance is not a framework.
+It is not a library.
+It is not a wrapper around the DOM.
+Instance IS the DOM, or, more precisely, it is a meta-layer
+> that handles the abstraction of merging both the ES6 Class Model and the Document Object Model into one unified architecture.
+No build tools.
+> No dependencies (unless you want them).
+Just pure javascript.
+> Perhaps jQuery really nailed something abstractly fundamental about a theoretical 'best' programming approach.
+> It is of no surprise to me that out of all the libraries and frameworks out there, jQuery's `$(return this)` architecture ended up being so naturally commpatible with Instance's.
+> Instance is the natural logical evolution of jQuery's core architectural philosophy: `$_(return instanceof this)`